geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 ##### **Geohot or Chenyu** [[00:23:21](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1401)]
 Yeah, the problem with doing it in global counters is kind of like, OK, now we have some dictionary in global counters of the device names and of the.
-One concrete issue I had was I was testing training birds on a red box, and the total mem was 148 gig.
+One concrete issue I had was I was testing training BERTs on a red box, and the total mem was 148 gig.

 ##### **Geohot or Chenyu** [[00:23:42](https://www.youtube.com/watch?v=nNXwJ320Dww&t=1422)]
 And I was not sure what's happening.